 Published on January 23, 2022

-In this blog I’ll show you how to create a blurry background in any shape or form using Adobe Photoshop!
+In this blog I’ll show you how to create a blurry background in any shape using Adobe Photoshop!

 If you’d rather watch the video tutorial of this process, click here or scroll down to the end of this page.